Nursing

 Vanderbilt University Medical Center has been recognized with the 2024 Best Workplace for Men in Nursing Award from the American Association for Men in Nursing (AAMN).
 This is the fifth time VUMC has received the award.

-The AAMN is a professional organization that works to improve gender diversity and inclusion in nursing.
+The AAMN is a professional organization that works to boost the number of men working in nursing.
 VUMC received the award at the 48th annual AAMN Conference in St. Louis, which was held Oct.
 17-19.

-Criteria for the award included recruitment materials featuring men in nursing, strategic plans to increase gender diversity, historical evidence demonstrating an increase in the number of men in nursing and evidence of male nurse involvement.
+Criteria for the award included recruitment materials featuring men in nursing, strategic plans to grow the workforce, historical evidence demonstrating an increase in the number of men in nursing and evidence of male nurse involvement.
 About 10% of Vanderbilt’s nurses are male.

-Among Vanderbilt’s gender-inclusive policies is the parental leave policy that allows new fathers as well as mothers to receive two weeks of paid parental leave.
-Nursing recruitment materials are inclusionary of males.
+Among Vanderbilt’s policies is the parental leave policy that allows new fathers as well as mothers to receive two weeks of paid parental leave.

 A contingent of male nurses throughout VUMC prepared an application for the award, including Bryan Dejanovich, RN, MBA, MMHC, senior director of Regional Hospital Integration at VUMC.